You’ve been trying to keep the beavers away from your property, but they won’t leave.

 Garlic has natural properties that beavers don’t find very pleasant.

-You can try sprinkling crushed garlic around the area these pests are damaging.
-They won’t like the smell, and it may encourage them to move away.
+You can sprinkle crushed garlic around the area where these pests are damaging.
+They won’t like the smell, which may encourage them to move away.

 7. Predator Urine